ElisaRMA/KC/README.md

+# KC House Data Insights

 [FOTO]

 The business problem and the ‘House Rocket’ company portraited in this project are ficticional.

-1. **Project description and Business Problem**
+## 1. **Project description and Business Problem**

-House Rocket is a company based on buying, renovating and selling real estate.
+House Rocket is a company based on King County - USA, based on buying, renovating and selling real estate.
 The main bottleneck, however, is how to select the best real estate opportunities in order to increase the profit.
 The best case scenario would be to buy good houses, at good conditions and locations, at a low cost to sell them at a higher price.

 The business questions/problems to be solved are:

 1. Which houses the company should buy and at which price?
 2. Once bought, when should these houses be sold and at which profit margin?

-2. **Business Assumptions**
+## 2. **Business Assumptions**

     In order to move along with this project some assumptions were made: